JohnnyEn/mkconnector/README.md

 # Misskey Connector
-## Node.js automatic client to repost your notes from Misskey to Twitter
+## Node.js automatic client to one-way repost your notes from Misskey to Twitter
 ***Note:*** *this repository is under active development, try to keep updating.
 I'm actively fixing bugs and adding new features*

 ### Simple one account usage: